Attending the Procession

 • Tokens to honor and remember those who have recently passed on, to wear or carry with you.

-• Or a more elaborate wagon “float” made in honor of your beloved dead, decorated as a portable memorial altar with flowers, lights, photos, and the things that they love.
+• A wagon “float” made in honor of your beloved dead, decorated as a portable memorial altar with flowers, lights, photos, and the things that they love.

 • Offerings for the river whose healing powers we will be calling upon this night.
 (Biodegradable offerings please.
 If plant-based, no invasive species.)